xshenshirley/interview0127-car-rental/README.md

 Example Failure Scenarios:

-a)	Could not rent Car Model Toyota Camry with quantity 1, due to not enough cars for rent in store
+a)	Could not rent Car Model Toyota Camry, due to not enough cars for rent in store

-b) Could not rent Car Model Toyota Camry with quantity 1, due to invalid      operation, car limit exceed
+b) Could not return Car Model Toyota Camry, due to invalid      operation, car limit exceed